Hospitals, Inpatients-Safer Opioid Use

 - Ensure that oxygen and reversal agents are available wherever opioids are administered.

-- Establish clear policies and procedures for evaluating and addressing identified instances of drug diversion.
+- Establish clear procedures for evaluating and addressing suspected and identified instances of drug diversion.

-Visit our opioid tools and resources section for guidelines, checklists, news, toolkits, research, webinars and CE/CME education on safer opioid use in hospitals and outpatient/community settings
+Visit our opioid tools and resources section for Premier research, and opioid-related guidelines, checklists, toolkits, webinars and CE/CME education on safer opioid use in hospitals and outpatient/community settings.